hackclub/hackclub/workshops/Flask_quote_generator/README.md

 author: '@s1ntaxe770r'
 ---

-So you listened to "mercy", "flashing lights" and "fourfiveseconds".
+So you listened to "Mercy", "Flashing Lights" and "FourFiveSeconds".
 Now you're looking for insipration from Kanye?
-Yeah me neither!
-But in this workshop you will learn how to build a Kanye quote generator.
+Yeah me too!!
+In this workshop, you will build a Kanye quote generator.
 By the end of this workshop, you will learn how to do three things:

 - Fetch from an API using web requests
 - Parse request data
 - Render the data

 This workshop assumes some basic knowledge of Python, HTML, and CSS.

+Let's get started!

 ## So what's Flask?